 - Incorporate creative thinking and innovation in daily leadership practice

-- Demonstrate the ability to problem solve and recommend solutions for systems, problems, and issues the challenge the common good
+- Demonstrate the ability to problem solve and recommend solutions for systems, problems, and issues that challenge the common good

 McGrath Scholar Eligibility

-USF Juniors and Seniors from all schools and colleges are welcome to apply.
+USF Juniors and Seniors from all schools and colleges are welcome and encouraged to apply.

-All registered Juniors and Seniors enrolled in Spring 2022 will apply in Fall semester 2021.
-Acceptance into the program will require an essay-based application and an interview with course faculty or a member of the McGrath Scholars Interview Team.
+All registered Juniors and Seniors enrolled in Spring 2023 will apply in Fall semester 2022.
+Acceptance into the program will require an essay-based application and an interview with the course faculty or a member of the McGrath Scholars Interview Team.

 The cohort of McGrath Scholars will be limited to roughly 25 undergraduate students.
 In order to be selected, you must apply to be considered.
 Have a question about the program?
 Email us at: firstname.lastname@example.org

 The recruitment process for Cohort 5 of the McGrath Scholars Program begins in the Fall semester.
 The recruitment process begins with nominations followed by written applications.
 Applications serve as the first round of our selection process followed by an interview process.
 Not all applicants will be offered an interview.
 Once interviews have been completed, the Selection Team will convene to determine the next cohort of McGrath Scholars.
 Below is the Spring 2023 (cohort 5) recruitment timeline: